antonioltd/Timmy-Technical-Test-F/README.md

-# Timmy-Technical-Test-FairFx
+# Timmy-Technical-Test-F

-# This is a FairFX Technical Test
+# This is a F Technical Test

 Testing Tools:
    - Visual Studio 2017